Red Hook, Brooklyn: Industrial era

 In the 1840s, entrepreneurs began to build ports as the "offloading end" of the Erie Canal.
 These included the Atlantic Basin, dredged in 1850, and the Erie Basin, dredged in 1864.
 Simultaneously, in 1849, the New York Legislature granted permission to dredge the nearby Gowanus Creek so it could be used as a 1.5 mi commercial waterway connected to Upper New York Bay.
 The creek's dredging was completed in 1860.
 Another act of the Legislature in 1867 allowed the canal to be deepened further.
 With the completion of the creek's dredging, Red Hook became an industrial hub, seeing up to 26,000 ships per year.

 Dockworkers of various ethnicities began settling in Red Hook.
 African-American dockworkers began to move to Red Hook in the 1890s, while Italians had settled around Columbia Street.
 Many dockworkers lived in boarding houses, some of which had been speculatively built rowhouses.
 The industrial development also gave way to haphazard shanty towns.
 By the mid-1880s, a "Slab City" of 2,000 squatters and several hundred livestock had developed around Hamilton Avenue.

 By the early 20th century, Red Hook had gained a reputation of decay, with organized crime having started to develop in the area.
 From the 1920s on, many poor and unemployed Norwegians, mostly former sailors, were living in the area in what they called Ørkenen Sur ("The Bitter Desert") around places like Hamilton Avenue and Gospel Hill.
 In 2015, NRK made a documentary about it in Norwegian.
 There is also an old documentary film about this.

 Investment and decline

 In the 1930s, the area was poor, and the site of the current Red Hook Houses was the site of a shack city for the homeless called a "Hooverville".
 Officials began looking to revitalize Red Hook at that time.
 The Red Hook Play Center and Red Hook Recreational Area opened in 1936 and 1940, respectively.
 The Red Hook Houses were completed in 1939.

 In the 1990s, Life magazine named Red Hook as one of the "worst" neighborhoods in the United States and as "the crack capital of America".
 Patrick Daly, the principal of P.S.
 15 in Red Hook, was killed in 1992 in the crossfire of a drug-related shooting while looking for a pupil who had left his school.
-The school was later renamed the Patrick Daly School after him, who was beloved within the school.
+The school was later renamed the Patrick Daly School after him, as he was beloved within the school.